WICG/performance-memory/explainer.md

 * Memory estimate must include all memory retainable by JavaScript execution contexts that can potentially (via document.domain) be synchronously scripted from the current JavaScript execution context.
+  * This includes memory that is potentially [but not currently] retained by the JavaScript execution context.
 * Memory estimate must include all memory retainable by JavaScript execution contexts in this [unit of related similar-origin browsing contexts](https://html.spec.whatwg.org/multipage/browsers.html#groupings-of-browsing-contexts).
+* Memory estimate must include:
+  * All similar-origin iframes in the current window,
+  * All similar-origin iframes in windows opened via window.open (without "noopener")
-* Memory estimate must include all similar-origin iframes in the current window, and all similar-origin iframes in similar-origin windows opened via window.open (without "noopener").
+  * All similar-origin iframes in windows opened via links with target="_blank" (without "noopener").
   * Two origins are similar if they share the same eTLD+1.

 Ideally, memory estimate would exclude memory from different-origin iframes